Dainky/Project-summaries/Jellyfin Automation/README.md

 We’ve been using this setup over Halloween, and it’s been incredible.
 Last night we watched *The Wailing* — requested it in Radarr, the **40GB Remux version** downloaded in 10 minutes flat.
 Great movie, by the way.

+Edit; I also added bazarr to the stack.
+It's role is to find and integrate subtitles to all dedicated shows on sonarr-anime.
+While most had subtitles, a few would come with no english subtitles making them unwatchable.
+Bazarr automates this for us.

 ---

 > *All media downloaded was already legally owned by me and transferred from personal backups of legally purchased copies.*